29th August 1960

 Johnny Spencer & The Casuals were the first in a number of groups to play The Town Hall that hailed from that thriving metropolis Bristol whilst Gary Price would appear to have been a virtuoso member of The Casuals.
 As for Pete (and not forgetting of course his Devils) they were billed simply as a “local band” and were fronted, so rumour has it, by a guy called Pete Gibbs.
 Gibbs became an entertainer in Spain in the mid-1960’s and by 1966 was signed to Parlophone Records though he also released several singles on the continent.
 His greatest claim to fame would appear to be that prior to his European jaunt he was in a London band called The Cliftons, whose bass player was a certain Bill Wyman (see 29th November 1966)

 *Price was hailed in the Top Twenty advert as a sax-alphonist.
-He apparently played the saxophone as well.

 26th September 1960

 Kelly (real name Michael Pailthorpe) hailed from Selby and spent three years in the Royal Air Force before becoming an original member of the John Barry Seven as a vocalist/rhythm guitarist in 1957.
 After leaving in 1959 he sang at the infamous 2 I’s Coffee Bar in Soho where he was spotted by George Martin.
-Like a number of artists who played the Town Hall in the early days, Kelly appeared on the Parlophone label as a solo artist which is fairly interesting in itself as it dispels the myth that prior to The Beatles signing in 1962, Parlophone had no “pop music” roster as such and concentrated instead on releasing novelty and comedy records.
+Like a number of artists who played the Town Hall in the early days, Kelly appeared on the Parlophone label as a solo artist which is reasonably interesting as it dispels the myth that prior to The Beatles signing in 1962, Parlophone had no “pop music” roster as such and concentrated instead on releasing novelty and comedy records.
 Kelly’s debut single ‘Tease Me’ was released in April 1960 and was apparently written by the singer during a tube journey on the London Underground.
 It made the charts, reaching No.27 in May but failed to launch his career.
 This was primarily due to a car accident that unfortunately prevented Kelly from taking advantage of his success, delaying the release of the next record.
 Even though the single in question, “Listen Little Girl” (upon which Kelly sounds like a poor man’s Mel Torme) scraped into the bottom regions of the Top 50, the moment was lost.
 Two more 45’s – “With You” (November 1960) and the rather curiously titled “Cold, White & Beautiful” (June 1961) were issued but to no avail.
 Kelly was by all accounts not only an exemplary musician – he was a particularly fine chromatic harmonica player – but he also bore a passing physical resemblance to Buddy Holly (or Freddie Garrity depending on your point of view.)
 After one final solo single for Parlophone in 1965, he later joined the Hull band the Keith Herd Rhythm Group.

 LYN TRACEY (“Miss Personality”)

 Roberg was another singer that was on the Len Canham roster and in fact was one of Canham’s first signings.
-South African born, Tex (real name Arnie) was often referred to as “South Africa’s Elvis” and was later “discovered” playing at Butlins Holiday camp, eventually becoming one of a bewildering amount of artists that tried his luck in Hamburg, Germany.
+South African born, Tex (real name Arnie) was often referred to as “South Africa’s Elvis” and was later “discovered” playing at Butlins Holiday camp, eventually becoming one of a bewildering amount of artists that tried his luck cutting his musical teeth in Hamburg, Germany.
 Whilst helping to satisfy the ravenous appetite for “beat music” that had occurred in that city after the initial influx of a number of English bands, Roberg not only holds the apparent distinction of being the first act to play at the infamous Star Club, but he also rubbed shoulders with the Silver Beatles during their early sex & drugs period.
 “In spring of 1962, garish red posters announced that the times of village music were over.
 Manfred Weissleder was to open the “Rock and Twist Parade 62” – that is what the poster said – on 13 April 1962 with his ‘Star Club’ on Grosse Freiheit 39 in Hamburg.
 This was to be achieved by a “clustering of the European elite” consisting of The Beatles, Roy Young, The Bachelors, and the South African ‘Tex Roberg & The Graduates’.
 From May onward they were joined by ‘The Tony Sheridan Quartet’ and ‘Gerry & The Pacemakers”.

 The heavily brylcreemed Davis (who looks about 14 in the picture below), was advertised by Graham Alford as “The most fantastic singing discovery since Cliff Richard” when the singer appeared at Trowbridge on July 12th 1960.
 He was also signed to Parlophone but his history is a little vague and consequently hard to track down.
 “You’re My Only Girl” backed by “Love Me” were released on that label in May 1960, with the latter a rather dodgy cover version of the Presley song penned by Lieber and Stoller.
-“Talkin In My Sleep” followed in June 1961 before he defected to Pye, with whom he cut another 3 records over a period of 11 months, but none of his releases saw any chart action.
+“Talkin In My Sleep” followed in June 1961 before he defected to Pye Records, with whom he cut another 3 45’s over a period of 11 months, but none of his releases saw any chart action.
 Listening to the rather scratchy version of “Love Me”, it’s easy to see why.
 Davis not only sounds like a Cliff Richard clone but with with his dodgy top register and a tendency to wander off key occasionally, it’s easy to understand why he wasn’t a great success.
-No doubt both sides of his debut single were performed during his debut appearance at the Town Hall and at least by Bridgwater’s standards he must have been a “big star” as he, along with label mate Kelly, appeared at both Aclands AND Taylor’s Record Departments on the day of the gig.
+No doubt both sides of his debut single were performed during his debut appearance at the Town Hall and at least by Bridgwater’s standards he must have been something of a sensation as he, along with label mate Kelly, appeared at both Aclands AND Taylor’s Record Departments on the day of the gig.

 10th October 1960